A Semi-Classical Szeg\H{o}-type Limit Theorem for Toeplitz Operators: Convergence of the Berezin transform

+Both inequalities are particularly useful after normalization.
+If $\widetilde{\sigma}^\alpha$ converges to $\sigma$ in a suitable sense and the family $\{\widetilde{\eta}^\alpha\}$ admits an analogous limit, then \eqref{BL-classical-renorm} and \eqref{BL-weighted} yield Szeg\H{o}-type trace asymptotics by a standard squeezing argument combined with an appropriate convergence theorem.

-\section{Convergence of the Berezin Transform}
+\section{Convergence of the Berezin transform}

-The purpose of this section will be to prove that under a simple approximate identity condition, the convergence in measure of the Berezin transform needed for the Szeg\H{o} limit theorems of Section 3 are guaranteed.
-This condition, which we refer to as Assumption (II), is the following: for every $x\in X$, and every neighborhood $N_{x}$ of $x$,
+The goal of this section is to show that an approximate identity condition implies convergence in $L^p$ (hence in measure) of the Berezin transform, which is the key input for the Szeg\H{o} limit theorems of Sections~4 and~5.